Frequently Asked Questions

 How close do I have to live to an Outstanding School to get my child in?

 Once again, this is school-dependent, but in the case of Community Schools (i.e. with no religious affiliation etc), the closer the better!
-In the boroughs of Merton, Kingston and Wandsworth this often means less than 500m.
+In the some London boroughs this often means less than 200m.
 Your local council (or Ingle Education) can provide the stats for the maximum distances that offers for any given school extended to in recent years, but as these distances change year on year, there is never a guarantee of admission based on historical data.

 What is Ofsted and What is the ISI